Step-By-Step Guide for Distributing Your Oculus Go Apps InHouse Using the Oculus Store

 Question: Which channel — ALPHA, BETA, or RC — should I use for uploading to the Oculus Store?

 Answer: Any of those channels will allow you to release your InHouse app, so it shouldn’t matter which one you choose.
+Please note that Free users can only publish to Store though, and not the Release Channels.

 Written Step-By-Step Instructions for Sideloading Oculus Go Apps Using Oculus Store Release Channels